 Trevor Butterworth biography

-Trevor’s consultancy work includes the Sovrin Foundation; the American Statistical Association, where he transformed the organization’s approach to communications; and Cornell University, where he provided communications support to the flagship project for the United Nations’ Sustainable Development Goal to achieve ‘zero hunger’ (SDG 2).
+He was a consultant to the American Statistical Association, and Cornell University, where he provided communications support to CERES 2030, the flagship project for the United Nations’ Sustainable Development Goal to achieve ‘zero hunger’ (SDG 2).